tablelandnetwork/docs/docs/tutorials/table-reads-chainlink.md

 ---
-title: OnChain reads with Chainlink + Ethereum
+title: Onchain reads with Chainlink + Ethereum
 sidebar_label: Onchain reads with Chainlink
 description: Use Chainlink’s node operator network to get table state back onchain to the Ethereum network.
 keywords: